 The Summer Session was inaugurated in 1964 to provide additional opportunities for qualified students to work toward a degree at I.T.C.
 It is intended for those who are beginning their theological studies, as well as regular students at I.T.C. or other seminaries.
 The offerings will be varied from summer to summer in order to meet the needs of the students, and enable them eventually to study under most of the regular faculty as well as visiting scholars.
 Requirements for a degree cannot be met fully in summer sessions alone.
-Every candidate must expect to spend at least one regular academic year in residence at I.T.C.
+Every candidate must expect to spend at least one regular academic year in I.T.C.

-SUMMER SESSION, JUNE 5 TO JULY 14, 1972.
+SUMMER SESSION, JUNE 8 TO JULY 17, 1970.

-For further information, write to Dr. John C. Diamond, Director of the 1972 Summer Session.
+For further information, write to Dr. Isaac R. Clark, Director of the Summer Session.